-I didn't understand buttermilk, I didn't know its history, and I had no idea why it was such a great ingredient for some recipes.
+I didn't understand buttermilk or buttermilk substitutions.
+I didn't know its history, and I had no idea why it was such a great ingredient for some recipes.

 Buttermilk is kind of a weird ingredient, right?
 And being the weirdo that I am, I actually liked to drink it as a child and still don't mind a sip or two as an adult.
 Also, old wife's tales say it's great for healing ulcers!